gogocat/jQuery-Declarative/README.md

 Why
 ---
-Traditional jQuery plugin assignment is usually something like this using css class or id selector for targeting element (due to support old IEs).
+Traditional jQuery plugin assignment is usually something like this using css class or id selector (due to support old IEs).
 ```html
 <div class="ui-accordion">...</div>
 ```